DIANA-7/Python-Labs/README.md

 # Python-Labs

-This repository include some python labs made in Misión TIC 2022.
+This repository includes some python labs made in Misión TIC 2022 and the labs from CISCO course as well.